ACACIA: a new method to produce on-the-fly merger trees in the RAMSES code: Application of the Merger Tree Algorithm: Creating a Mock Galaxy Catalogue

-The simulation box is divided in a uniform grid of $1024^3$ cells and the mass is distributed using a cloud-in-cell interpolation scheme to obtain the density field.
-The Fourier transforms are performed using the FFTW library \citep{FFTW05}.
+The simulation box is divided in a uniform grid of $1024^3$ cells and the stellar mass is deposited on the grid using a cloud-in-cell interpolation scheme.
+The cloud-in-cell scheme consists of assigning each galaxy a cubic volume (``cloud'') the size of a grid cell centered on the galaxy's position.
+The galaxy stellar mass is assumed to be uniformly distributed within the cloud, and is deposited on the uniform grid cells according to the volume fraction of the cloud that resides within each cell.

-Once the real space correlation function is known, the projected correlation function $w_p(r_p)$ can be derived by integrating $\xi(r)$ along the line of sight \citep{Moster2010}:

-where the comoving distance $r$ has been decomposed into components parallel ($r_{||}$) and perpendicular ($r_p$) along the line of sight.
-The integration is truncated at half the length of the simulation box.
-The obtained correlations are shown and discussed in section \ref{chap:correlation}.